avallark/avallark.github.com/_posts/2012-01-04-Choosing-a-Learning-Management-System.md

 Current Identified needs include the following:
 1. Simulation of the Beer Game.
-2. In Company Project for GEMBA.
+2. In Company Projects, off-campus classes etc.

-## Key Issues at IESE we want to tackle
+## Key Issues at a school we want to tackle

 Issues we need to consider

 1. Security for our content.
 2. Content have to be always:
 1. Password protected
-2. Contain a social watermark (e.g. “This content is delivered to EMBA 2010 - Section B”)
+2. Contain a social watermark (e.g. “This content is delivered to MBA 2010 - Section B”)
 1. Ease of access through multiple platforms, through open protocols
 2. Ability to let consumerism take its way.
 Let the open market guide users to selecting applications they prefer.